 Then you add on however much data you think you need.
 Only want half a gigabyte?
 That's $7.50.
 1GB is $15.
 3GB goes for $45.
 If you end up needing more, you can purchase another allotment at any time.
 Whatever you don't use will turn into a refund credit that gets applied to next month's bill.
 Read More

 Verizon Wireless isn't the carrier you go to in order to save money.
 It's not the one you turn towards for friendly customer service or open devices.
 It's the one you use because, frankly, its network is larger than everyone else's.
 And starting tomorrow, you will have a little bit more choice in how much of it you use.

 The carrier doesn't offer unlimited data, but it's now rolling out new tiers for people who know they tend to consume a lot of bits but don't want to pay for 20GB.
+A new 6GB More Everything plan will start at $70 a month (in addition to your $40 line access fee).
 Read More

 Among postpaid plans, shared data has become par for the course.
 Your family (or "family") gets a certain allocation of data that everyone is allowed to use.
 This way instead of everyone getting 2GB of 3G/4G LTE, with a few people hardly touching their allotment and others burning through theirs in a week, the heavy users can have at the otherwise unused data as well.

 Now Virgin Mobile is bringing the same treatment to prepaid, no-contract plans.
 In a deal that's available exclusively at Walmart, the Sprint subsidiary is letting customers sign up for a "Data Done Right" plan for roughly $30 a line.
 Read More